Izan24/PBL3/README.md

 BChef is a visual aplication ...

+## Rest API project

+REST API for our application, visit (https://github.com/UrkoAT/bchef-server) to see the code.
+The client requires access to the database, and the API will be the handler for its petitions.

 ## Project description

 There are many problems in the culinary world, one of the most notable being the lack